-Every student in a Texas public school who enters grade 9 in the 2014-15 school year and thereafter will graduate under a new program called the "foundation graduation program."
-Within the foundation graduation program are "endorsements," which are paths of interest that include Science, Technology, Engineering, and Mathematics (STEM); Business and Industry; Public Services; Arts and Humanities; and Multidisciplinary Studies.
+Every student in a Texas public school who enters grade 9 in the 2014-15 high school year and thereafter will graduate under a new program called the "Foundation Program."
+Within the foundation high school program are "Endorsements," which are paths of interest that include Science, Technology, Engineering, and Mathematics (STEM); Business and Industry; Public Services; Arts and Humanities; and Multidisciplinary Studies.

 Endorsements earned by a student will be noted on the student's transcript and diploma.
-The foundation graduation program also involves the term "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced mathematics credits.
+The foundation graduation program also involves the term "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced $36 \mid P \mid a \mid g \mid e$ mathematics credits.
 A personal graduation plan will be completed for each high school student.
 Please see campus counselor for more information.
-State law and rules prohibit a student from graduating solelyy under the foundation graduation program without an endorsement unless, after the student's sophomore year, the student and student's parent are advised of the specific benefits of graduating with an endorsement and submit written permission to the school counselor for the student to graduate without an endorsement.
-A student who anticipates graduating under the foundation graduation program without an endorsement and who wishes to attend a four-year university or college after graduation must carefully consider whether this will satisfy the admission requirements of the student's desired college or university.
+State law and rules prohibit a student from graduating solely under the foundation high school program without an endorsement unless, after the student's sophomore year, the student and student's parent are advised of the specific benefits of graduating with an endorsement and submit written permission to the school counselor for the student to graduate without an endorsement.
+A student who anticipates graduating under the high school graduation program without an endorsement and who wishes to attend a four-year university or college after graduation must carefully consider whether this will satisfy the admission requirements of the student's desired college or university.

-Graduating under the foundation graduation program will also provide opportunities to earn "performance acknowledgments" that will be acknowledged on a student's diploma and transcript.
+Graduating under the high school graduation program will also provide opportunities to earn "performance acknowledgments" that will be acknowledged on a student's diploma and transcript.
 Performance acknowledgments are available for outstanding performance in bilingualism and biliteracy; in a dual credit course; on an AP or IB exam; on the PSAT, ACT- Plan, SAT, or ACT exam, which are national exams; or for earning a nationally or internationally recognized license or certificate.
 The criteria for earning these performance acknowledgments are prescribed by state rules, and the school counselor can provide more information about these acknowledgments.

-36 | P a g e See the school counselor for additional information.
+See the school counselor for additional information.

-The foundation graduation program requires completion of the following credits:
+The Foundation High School Program requires completion of the following credits: